KamDaXay/IS403_O21_15/README.md

 This repository contains the code and resources for a class project on Combining Machine Learning and Deep Learning for Real-Time Cryptocurrency Price Prediction.
 The project explores the performance of Linear Regression, ARIMA, Recurrent Neural Networks (RNN), Gated Recurrent Units (GRU), Long Short-Term Memory (LSTM) networks, Holt-Winters, Gradient Boosting Regression, Bagging Model, PatchTST, and LightGBM in forecasting the prices of Bitcoin, Ethereum, and Binance.

 ## Dataset
-The dataset used in this project is collected from �, containing daily data for Bitcoin, Ethereum, and Dogecoin from 01/03/2019 to 17/02/2024.
+The dataset used in this project is collected from kaggle.com, containing daily data for Bitcoin, Ethereum, and Binance from 01/03/2019 to 17/02/2024.
 The dataset includes features such as Date, Open, High, Low, Close, Adj Close, Volume.

 ## Feature Engineering
 To improve the predictive performance of the models, the project incorporates technical indicators as features.
 These indicators, such as moving averages and momentum indicators, provide insights into market sentiment and trends, aiding in the prediction of price movements.